RhemaBassey/odin-recipes/README.md

-The current project is about building an HTML site.
+The current project is about building an HTML site for meal recipes.
-The skills I used in building the site demonstrates my proficiency in HTML.
+The skills I used in building the site demonstrates my basic understanding of HTML.